Godzilla in popular culture: Film and television

-Godzilla has been featured in 36 films from 1954 to the present.
+Godzilla has been featured in 38 films from 1954 to the present.
 The Godzilla films have carved out an enduring and resonant place for themselves in cinematic history.
 In the United States, Godzilla films from Toho had been airing on television every week since 1960 up until the 1990s.

 Motifs from the series have been echoed, parodied or paid tribute to in numerous later films.
 Godzilla movies were frequently a target for commentary by the Mystery Science Theater 3000 television series, which parodied B-movies.

 Bambi Meets Godzilla is the title of a humorous 1969 Canadian cartoon created entirely by Marv Newland.
 In 1994 it was voted #38 of the 50 Greatest Cartoons of all time by members of the animation field.
 Only two minutes long, this cartoon is considered a classic by many animation fans.

+Godzilla has also faced pop culture icons such as King Kong, in addition to the discarded project Frankenstein vs. Godzilla (which became Frankenstein vs. Baragon), and the case of the fan film Wolfman vs. Godzilla, where Godzilla faces a version of the Werewolf which has been mutated by radiation.

 Hanna-Barbera created an animated TV series about Godzilla in 1978.
 The series only lasted for two seasons.
 Tri-Star and Sony created another animated TV series in 1998 that was a sequel to the first American remake.
 This series also only lasted for two seasons.

 Godzilla has appeared in many Robot Chicken parodies.
 In one, for instance, Godzilla and his wife are lying in bed and his wife says "I don't know, maybe if we use some toys?", then Mechagodzilla walks into frame cheering with a dildo coming out of his chest.

 Godzilla made a cameo appearance (in a clip from Godzilla vs. Biollante) in the 1996 comedy, Mars Attacks!.
-Godzilla also made an appearance in the Happy Tree Friends episode, 'Wingin' It' when he attacks Flaky.
+Godzilla also made an appearance in the Happy Tree Friends episode 'Wingin' It' when he attacks (and presumably devours) Flaky.
 A Godzilla action figure was present all throughout the sitcom Roseanne from the series premiere to the series finale.

 Steven Spielberg cited Godzilla as an inspiration for Jurassic Park (1993), specifically Godzilla, King of the Monsters!
 (1956), which he grew up watching.
 During its production, Spielberg described Godzilla as "the most masterful of all the dinosaur movies because it made you believe it was really happening."
 Godzilla also influenced the Spielberg film Jaws (1975), and he also included Mechagodzilla in his 2018 film Ready Player One and Godzilla and Rodan frequently in the cartoon series Animaniacs, which Spielberg produced.